tutujnr/Blog-website/README.md

-# This is my Blog Website developed using JS and MongoDb as database
+# This is my Blog Website developed using Node JS and MongoDb as database